 Is their DIY Home Security System any Good?

-Last updated: February 1st, 2017.
-A quick way to grow a Home Security company these days is by pre-activating the equipment (typically GE) and shipping it out to the new customer.
+Last updated: August 6, 2018.
+A quick way to grow a Home Security company these days is by pre-activating the equipment and shipping it out to the new customer.
 Why is that?
 Then they can advertise Nationwide and save costs on a technician going to your house to install it.
-Easier and more efficient for the company to grow and typically those savings get passed on to you, but not with LiveWatch.
+There are a number of companies doing it as it is easier and more efficient for the company to grow and those savings get passed on to the consumer.

 With that being said, let’s take a look into the good and bad of a Livewatch security system: